 Problem Statement

-The problem is how Antiguan young men aged 18-30 living in St. Mary’s Parish in Antigua
+The problem is

-function in their intimate partner relationships because of socialization.
+dysfunctional intimate partner relationships amongAntiguan young men aged 18-30 living in St. Mary’s Parish in Antigua  .

 Parental influence can have a significant impact on their children’s behavior.
 Parents are the primary caregivers and teachers during a child’s formative years, and their actions, beliefs, and attitudes can shape the child’s behavior and worldview.
 (Dhiman, Dr. Bharat, 2023).